iagoleal/iagoleal.github.io/content/posts/ising-qubo-milp.md

 In the figure below, we represent an Ising model with 6 particles.
 The graph is interactive and you can click on the nodes to flip their spin.
+Hovering (or long pressing on mobile) a node or edge tells you its current state.
 Nodes rotating counterclockwise represent spin $+1$ particles, and rotating clockwise represent spin $-1$ particles.